Frequently asked questions for the Rock Lobster Fishery

 What are the Victorian government's objectives for the Rock Lobster Fishery?

-A draft Rock Lobster Fishery Management Plan has been prepared that outlines the proposed management arrangements for the next five years so that recreational, commercial, conservation and indigenous interests have a clear framework of how the valuable resource will be sustainably managed.
+A Rock Lobster Fishery Management Plan has been prepared that outlines the proposed management arrangements for the next five years so that recreational, commercial, conservation and indigenous interests have a clear framework of how the valuable resource will be sustainably managed.

 - Objective 1: Ensure the sustainability of the rock lobster resource